List of King of the Hill characters: Jeff Boomhauer

-Jeffrey Dexter "Jeff" Boomhauer III, referred to as simply Boomhauer, (voiced by Mike Judge) is a slim blonde ladies' man and neighbor of the Hills, whose mutterings are hard to understand to the audience but easily understood by his friends.
+Jeffrey Dexter "Jeff" Boomhauer III (voiced by Mike Judge), referred to as simply Boomhauer, is a slim blonde ladies' man and neighbor of the Hills, whose mutterings are hard to understand to the audience but easily understood by his friends.
 A running joke is when his friends fail to understand him for some reason other than his incoherence, such as reading out loud the legalese in a contract.
 His speech is usually heavily littered with the phrases "dang" and "dang ol'".
 Boomhauer can mumble his words, but he sings clearly and speaks other languages clearly (mainly French and Spanish).
 Boomhauer is a classic-car aficionado and owns a 1969 Dodge Coronet Super Bee (in high school, he owned a late 1960s Ford Mustang nicknamed "Ms. Sally"), and, despite his incoherent ramblings and womanizing, often displays himself to be very intelligent and philosophical.
+According to Mike Judge, Boomhauer's unique vocal patter was inspired by an irate man who left him a voicemail complaining about Beavis and Butthead.
 Although hinted at previously, in episode 18 of season 13, his first name is finally revealed when a Canadian woman who lives next door to the family that trades houses with him for the summer calls him "Jeff", and the driver's license shown in the 13th season finale reads "Boomhauer, Jeff".
 Throughout the series it is never known what he does for a living, although it was revealed in an early episode that he was an electrical engineer, but was on workers' compensation.
 At the end of the 13th season finale, a badge seen in his open wallet reveals that he is a Texas Ranger.
 By season 14, Boomhauer is dating a woman who has a son, whom he treats like his own.